Workers Compensation Insurance for South Carolina Businesses

 Workers Comp for Contractors, Trades, and Small Businesses Across the Lowcountry

-Workers compensation requirements and premium rates vary significantly by industry.
-A roofing contractor in Goose Creek operates in a very different risk environment than an office-based business in Summerville, and their workers comp policy should reflect that.
+Workers comp requirements and rates vary by industry.
+A roofer in Goose Creek faces very different risks than an office in Summerville.
+Your policy should reflect that.

-As an independent agency, we work with carriers that specialize in construction, trades, landscaping, hospitality, and other industries common throughout Berkeley County and the Charleston metro.
-We review your payroll, your employee classifications, and your operations to make sure your policy is structured accurately, which matters both for compliance and for your premium.
+We work with carriers that specialize in construction, trades, landscaping, hospitality, and more.
+We review your payroll, classifications, and operations to structure your policy accurately.
+That matters for both compliance and your premium.

-We have been helping Lowcountry employers navigate workers compensation since 2013.
-Let us help you find the right fit for your business.
+We've helped Lowcountry employers with workers comp since 2013.
+Let us find the right fit for your business.

 Get My Quote →